 She teaches first and second year Canadian history from the point of view of the long (unfinished) struggle for human rights and democracy, and the importance of dissent and oppositional thought to the development of democratic institutions and practices.
 Her classes challenge students to think through the limits of equality, by exploring the historical experiences of women, workers, ethnic and racial minorities, and Aboriginal peoples.
 “The History of Winnipeg” (3890) studies the Winnipeg General Strike, anti-poverty movements, and the Aboriginal activism in the 1960s and 1970s.
 Honours and graduate teaching in the history of medicine – dealing with topics such as Aboriginal health, the treatment of those with mental illness, the medicalization of normative (hetero)sexuality, and the relationship between gender inequality and notions of female embodiment — reveals that health equality and human rights are inseparable.
 Prof. Jones’s graduate students are currently writing theses on issues such as the history of polio, family and disability; grassroots political activism for medicare in Saskatchewan in the 1940s; and the history of nursing unionism.

-Jorge Nállim is Assistant Professor of History, specializing in Latin American history.
+Jorge Nállim is a Professor of History, specializing in Latin American history.
 His teaching and area interests are closely informed by a concern with human rights and social justice.
 In both graduate and undergraduate courses on Latin American history, he focuses on human rights violations that characterized different Latin American countries in the second half of the twentieth century, from Guatemala and El Salvador to the countries in the Southern Cone.
 Given this history, Latin America has been at the forefront of human rights struggles and debates, both at theoretical and more concrete, real levels.
 A native from Argentina, which witnessed one of the most brutal military regimes in Latin America, he is interested in issues intrinsically linked to human rights such as those related to state power, popular protest and resistance, justice, memory, and social and political healing.